Detailed guides to painful problems, treatments & more

 Lively critters.

-To see what I mean, watch this movie of a neutrophil hunting and killing a bacteria.
+To see what I mean, watch this movie of a neutrophil hunting and killing a bacterium.
 (This is actually quite an old film, using old technology: I have seen modern video microscopy that is much more impressive, but unfortunately could not find any of that footage to include with this article or even anywhere else on the web.)

 The nature of cells